 Permanently Employed Professional jobs

 You don’t necessarily need to quit your permanent job, forget all the experience you have gained and the degree you studied so hard for to go and give surf lessons on a remote island.
-There are numerous opportunities for graduate professionals with or without experience to travel abroad for extended periods of time but still, receive their monthly salary and benefits from their employer-based in their home country.
+There are numerous opportunities for graduate professionals with or without experience to travel abroad for extended periods but still, receive their monthly salary and benefits from their employer-based in their home country.

 1) International Journalist – $75,000 to $120,000 / year